The Calving Cow

 Farmers using ReStart report fewer milk fevers, reduced incidence of retained placenta, less displaced abomasums and fewer metabolic disorders during early lactation, as well as improved performance with fewer health problems in the subsequent lactation.

 a fundamentally essential product for all fresh calved cows.

 Getting the feeding, housing and management of dry cows right through the dry period, and the through Transition, 3 weeks pre-calving to 3 week post calving, is more important than any other time.
 Transition management is key to herd health to fertility and to profitable milk production.

 Even when you have it as good as you can it, it is still well worth putting some additional measures in place to minimise the effects of sub-clinical milk fever and to get the new calver fully rehydrated and back on feed and into lactation without problems.

 most extensive range of high quality feed inputs available.

-For advice on designing an effective dry cow and transition feed programme, contact Richard Webster
+For advice on designing effective dry cow and transition feed programmes, contact Richard Webster